FUTURE OF MEDICINE

 What it is:

-Support your heart health by eating a healthy diet.
-Avoid trans fats, and reduce saturated fat.
-Exercise regularly, quit smoking, and take any prescribed medications as directed by your healthcare provider.
+Eat a healthy diet, avoid trans fats, and reduce saturated fat.
+Exercise regularly, quit smoking, and take medication if prescribed.

 Included in the following health screenings: